octopus-db/schema/README.md

     # change in case public should be the wrong db schema
     schemaspy.s=public

-Replace the placeholders (your_database_host, your_database_name, your_username, your_password, output_directory) with your actual database connection details and desired output directory.
+Replace the placeholders (your_database_host, your_database_name, your_username, your_password, output_directory etc.) with your actual database connection details and desired output directory.

 In terminal, use the `cd` command to navigate to the directory where you saved SchemaSpy and the JDBC driver for your database.
 For example